zia-malik/uniswapV3-fork/README.md

 After deploying the contract now our DEX is running now we will do these tasks one by one:

 #### 1. create new pool:
-run `npx hardhat run --network localhost scripts/03_deployPools.js` in this script we use `NonfungiblePositionManager` Contract and use `createAndInitializePoolIfNecessary` method of this contract for creating the pool and this method get the signer and these perametters:
+run `npx hardhat run --network localhost scripts/03_deployPools.js` in this script we use `NonfungiblePositionManager` Contract and use `createAndInitializePoolIfNecessary` method of this contract for creating two pools with different fool fee and this method get the signer and these perametters:
   1. token 0 address
   2. token 1 address
   3. pool fee